mk-fg/fgtk/README.rst

   The quick brown fox jumps over the lazy dog

-Using unique encryption key, derived from HMAC with specified "YXNk" salt value.
+Using unique encryption key, from HMAC calculated on FIDO2 device, using specified "YXNk" salt value and unextractable key (barring side-channel hacks of the token).

 For any unique salt, there will be an unique key, which cannot be guessed or derived without hardware token and the usual presence-check (e.g. touch, biometrics, PIN) that such devices implement and require.

-Use-case is instead of storing "my-long-password!" in some list of auth info and notes for day-to-day logins, "fhd-ABCD-YUMt43HY9CEUoaHEK8iMRkQ=" can be stored instead, and decoded only when it is needed, with a hardware token and that physical manipulation needed (e.g. touching button on token or putting it to an NFC pad, and maybe `8-attempts-lockout PIN`_ too, if set).
+Use-case is instead of storing "my-long-password!" in some list of auth info and notes for day-to-day logins, "fhd.ABCD.YUMt43HY9CEUoaHEK8iMRkQ=" can be stored instead, and decoded only when it is needed, with a hardware token and some physical confirmation (e.g. touching button on token or dropping it onto an NFC pad, and maybe `8-attempts-lockout PIN`_ too, if set).
+Usually activated by a `hotkey in an emacs buffer`_.

 Unique "salt" value makes it impossible to decrypt all stored secrets without touching yubikey for each one, so on a compromised machine,